4-Chlorobutyronitrile: Synthesis

 It is prepared by the reaction of potassium cyanide with 1-bromo-3-chloropropane.

 Cyclopropyl cyanide is prepared by reaction of 4-chlorobutyronitrile with sodium amide in liquid ammonia.
 However an increased yield was reported when the base/solvent mixture was changed to NaOH/DMSO.

-Drug Use
+Drug use

 4-Chlorobutyronitrile is a precursor to the drugs buflomedil and buspirone.

 Precursor

-4-Chlorobutyronitrile has been used as a starting material to prepare 2-Phenylpyrrolidine [1006-64-0].
+4-Chlorobutyronitrile has been used as a starting material to prepare 2-phenylpyrrolidine [registry number 1006-64-0].
 This in turn is a chief precursor to a family of compounds called pyrroloisoquinolines.
-These are valuable agents in medicinal chemistry that are endowed with BAT subtrate reuptake inhibitor properties, elevating the synaptic concentration of serotonin and/or catecholamines.
+These are valuable agents in medicinal chemistry that are endowed with BAT substrate reuptake inhibitor properties, elevating the synaptic concentration of serotonin and/or catecholamines.
 They therefore have application in the treatment of CNS diseases and eating disorders.
 A list of all of the known codenamed examples includes the following: JNJ-7925476, McN5652, Mcn-5292, Mcn 5707, McN-5908, McN 4612-z, McN-5558 & McN-5847.

 More recently, an alternative synthetic protocol was also reported by Maryanoff.